 7 Wine Tasting Tips

 I love to go wine tasting but am by no means a wine snob.
-In fact, despite the fact that I drink a glass of wine every day, I rarely spend more than $10-12 on a bottle and am always learning new things about wine.
-In fact, I am still learning wine tasting tips every time I visit California’s wine country.
+In fact, despite the fact that I drink a glass of wine every day, I rarely spend more than $20 on a bottle and am always learning new things about wine.
+In fact, I am still learning wine tasting tips every time I visit California wine country.

 Well, don’t worry because I’ll do the asking about wine tasting tips.

 Wine tasting varies a lot.
-In California, lesser-known wine areas like Lodi have complimentary tastings!
+In California, lesser-known wine areas like Lodi and Mendocino County have $5 or even complimentary tastings!
 When the tasting is free, I usually buy a bottle.
-In contrast, Napa Valley is the most expensive area–most tastings are $15-20 per person and some are even $50 or more.
-However, there are some ways to get around those steep tasting fees, including visiting less touristy wineries and, if you’re in Napa Valley, opt for the $25 wine tasting card for tasting rooms in Napa.
+In contrast, Napa Valley is the most expensive area–most tastings are $20-25 per person and some are even $50 or more.
+However, there are some ways to get around those steep tasting fees, including visiting lesser known wineries and regions and buying a wine tasting card.
+Check out my tips for saving money in Napa Valley.

 wine tasting